hussein-esmail7/templates/README.md

 ## requirements.txt
 This file is all the requirements for all of the python files here.
 To use this file, download it and run 'pip3 install requirements.txt' in the same directory as the file, and you should have no ModuleNotFoundError issues.

+## base64convert.py
+This file converts a base64 text to a text readable by the user (either by typing it in the arguments of the file or in its input field).
+If it is a URL, it will open it in the default browser.

 ## cli.py, cli.java
 These files asks for input infinite amount of times until the user types one of the exit commands ("exit", "q", "quit", etc.) (the .java file currently only supports "exit").
 This is mainly used for interface programs, that would take many commands within the program.